 How did growing up in New Zealand influence your music?

-I think it has influenced my personality a lot and that in turn has influenced my music from a lyrical standpoint since I think the way I write is quite blunt and its quite straightforward like it’s not that cryptic, and I think that’s kind of my personality.
+I think it has influenced my personality a lot and that in turn has influenced my music from a lyrical standpoint.
+I think the way I write is quite blunt – it’s not that cryptic, and I think that’s a reflection of my personality.

 In New Zealand, we’re quite forward and quite honest as well with our opinions of things.
 So, I think in that indirect way it has influenced my music.
-And also, there’s a lot of soul kind of bands coming out of New Zealand as well and that’s influenced me a lot.
+Also there are a lot of soul artists in New Zealand and being exposed to that has definitely influenced my style.

 I didn’t know that!
 I wouldn’t think that there’s a big soul scene in New Zealand.